natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/F-84F%20(Germany).md

 === Survivability and armour ===
 {{Specs-Avia-Armour}}
 <!-- ''Examine the survivability of the aircraft.
 Note how vulnerable the structure is and how secure the pilot is, whether the fuel tanks are armoured, etc. Describe the armour, if there is any, and also mention the vulnerability of other critical aircraft systems.'' -->
-''Examine the survivability of the aircraft.
-Note how vulnerable the structure is and how secure the pilot is, whether the fuel tanks are armoured, etc. Describe the armour, if there is any, and also mention the vulnerability of other critical aircraft systems.''
+The F-84F has three armoured pieces protecting the pilot.
+There is a 38 mm pane of bulletproof glass angled at 61° directly in front of the pilot.
+An 8 mm steel plate angled at 15° sits directly behind the pilot's seat and almost entirely covers the pilot directly from the rear.
+Lastly, there is a 12.7 mm steel plate angled at 56° right above and behind the pilot's head.
+The F-84F has six self-sealing fuel tanks.
+Two of the tanks sit near the wingtips, and another two are placed at the wing roots.
+Lastly, one fuel tank sits directly beneath the pilot and the final tank is behind the pilot.
+Although the F-84F does have armour and self-sealing fuel tanks, it's ultimately futile when many of its opponents have high-powered cannons like DEFAs or NR-23s.

 === Modifications and economy ===
 {{Specs-Economy}}

 For modifications, as with almost all jets in the German tree, performance and survivability mods should be priority, except for the booster which really is not all that necessary and lends itself to more wing rips.
 G-Suit is a must.
-The six .50 caliber guns are accurate enough baselines as is the ammo, so go for the bombs and/or rockets next.
+The six .50 calibre guns are accurate enough baselines as is the ammo, so go for the bombs and/or rockets next.

 == Armaments ==
 {{Specs-Avia-Armaments}}